 Lastly, we like to be clear that AOI sits within the modern and progressive camp of education.
 Actively encouraging well-rounded graduates with a wealth of life and professional skills.
 With so few countries regulating animal osteopathy, the need for expensive university degrees is not yet a universal expectation.
 We have therefore decided (at this time) that because our programme is every bit as rigorous as a degree or master’s programme, we do not feel the need to function solely through a single university until it can add value to our programme and the students we serve.

 If you want to become a part of something bigger, join us today and let us help you on your journey.

 A truly international student/alumni community

 Animal Osteopathy International has a truly global community.
-We train students from the UK, New Zealand, USA, Canada, Denmark, Finland, Belgium, Greece, Australia, Russia, Sweden, Poland, France, Spain, Israel, Argentina, The Netherlands, Italy and Switzerland.
+We have trained students from the UK, New Zealand, USA, South Africa, Cambodia, Canada, Denmark, Slovenia, Finland, Belgium, Norway, Germany, Greece, Australia, Russia, Sweden, Poland, France, Spain, Israel, Argentina, The Netherlands, Italy and Switzerland.

-2023 – Year one practicums will be held in the UK and New York State, USA.
+2023 – Year one practicums will be held in the UK and the USA.

 2023 – Year two practicums will be held in the UK, USA, Denmark, and Canada.

 2024 – Year one (certificate programme) practicums to be held in New Zealand and the UK, and year two practicums will be held in the USA and the UK.